delphidabbler/gbg/README.md

     * `-A` -- Generate random ASCII characters, including control codes, in range 0 to 127.
 Do not use with `-a`.

+    * `-o` -- Program stops with an error if the output file already exists.
+Do not use with `-O`.

+    * `-O` -- Program silently overwrites any file with the same name as the output file.
+Do not use with `-o`.

 * `-V` on its own causes the program to display version information and exit

 * Providing no parameters cause the program to display brief usage information and exit.